SeaGL/seagl.github.io/_posts/2022-11-04-day-1-schedule.md

 * Bradley Molinaro - Accessible Data Visualization

 #### 2:15pm-2:45pm
-* Dawn E. Collett - Finding the right tools for your new job
+* Dawn Cooper - Finding the right tools for your new job
 * Richard Littauer - Gulls do gull: Using Node, D3, React and occasionally grep to get insight into bird subspecies distribution

 ### 3:00pm-3:30pm